Lesson 4 of 6

 When the .30 Delta Makes Sense

-• Smaller position sizes where assignment is welcomed
+• Smaller position sizes where getting assigned is no big deal

-• Stocks you actively want to own and are targeting a modest discount
+• Stocks you actively want to own -- AMD, AAPL, whatever's on your wishlist at a modest discount

-• Covered calls where you are ready to let shares go at a small premium to your basis
+• Covered calls where you're fine getting called away at a small gain above your cost basis

 The Assignment Reality

-At .30 delta, expect assignment on roughly 3 out of every 10 trades.
-That is nearly double the assignment rate of .20 delta.
-You must be genuinely comfortable owning the stock at that strike price, not just chasing the premium.
-If assignment would cause you stress, you are at the wrong delta.
+Real talk: at .30 delta, expect assignment on roughly 3 out of every 10 trades.
+That's nearly double the rate of .20 delta.
+You MUST be genuinely comfortable owning the stock at that strike price, not just chasing the fat premium.
+If getting assigned would stress you out, you're at the wrong delta.
+I've seen traders blow up because they sold .30 delta on stocks they didn't actually want to own.

 Annualized Yield (.30 Delta, Monthly)